 I was not only surprised but equally appalled by the fact that it has become commonplace to think of neoliberalism as a phenomenon that has nothing in common with liberalism.

-How is it that many of those that understand themselves as liberals attack neoliberalism as vigorously as Nazis attacked Jews (and I am not exaggerating here).
-If “neo” is understood as a prefix denoting something more recent than the core attached to, than neoliberalism should be nothing but new version of liberalism.
-And new version of liberalism should by definition not contradict liberalism.
-Neo-classicism does not contradict classicism.
+How is it that many of those who consider themselves liberals attack neoliberalism as vehemently as the Nazis attacked the Jews (and I am not exaggerating here)?
+If “neo” is understood as a prefix denoting something younger than the core to which it is attached, then neoliberalism should be nothing more than a new version of liberalism.
+And the new version of liberalism, by definition, should not contradict liberalism.
+Neoclassicism does not contradict classicism.

 What was attributed to neoliberalism after 1960′, in the period when that term began to denote something terrible, was the idea that neoliberalism represented a terror of capital.
 Today, neoliberalism is commonly understood as a total subjugation of the individual to capital.
 The original laissez-faire connotation of liberalism, as expounded by Hayek, von Mises, and Friedman, gradually shifted to the connotation of a devil in the form of capital dragging helpless individuals into contemporary slavery.

 How is it possible that only a decade or two after Hayek provided us with such a vivid picture of serfdom emerging from anti-liberal socialist economics, similar serfdom was attributed to the effects of liberal economics under the name of neoliberalism?

 There are two possible explanations for this apparent paradox.

 The first explanation is traditional.
 If I were an ardent supporter of the planned economy and at the same time afraid to appear as one opposed to individual liberties, I would coin a term that indirectly discredits the original term.
 And that word is neoliberalism.